Asklepios (Asclepios) Pocket Prayer Beads: Greek God of Healing, Patron of Physicians

 This set of Asklepios pocket prayer beads consists of twelve beads, to represent the Greek dodecatheon of twelve gods; there are many more than twelve Greek gods, but most cities had their own group of twelve.
 Joining the string is a pendant, a symbol representing the god: The snake was associated with healing in ancient Greece; Asklepios was said to have learned healing secrets from the snake, and snakes were an element of some Asklepian healing rituals.
 In addition, the god's symbol--the Rod of Asklepios--is a staff with a single snake wound around it, and it remains a symbol for many medical professionals.
-(Modern medicine also often uses the caduceus--the staff of Hermes, wound with two snakes--as a symbol, due to a modern confusion between the two items.)
+(Modern medicine also often uses the caduceus--the staff of Mercury wound with two snakes--as a symbol, due to a modern confusion between the two items.)

 The beads come with a prayer to Asklepios, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.

 You can, of course, use the beads with any prayers, or for any god or gods, that you choose or that resonate with you.